Federal Agency for Child and Youth Protection in the Media: Role and responsibilities

-Upon the application (Antrag) of a youth welfare office or at the request of an accredited non-governmental youth organization, the BzKJ examines whether a written work, film, computer game or other media product has content they consider harmful to young persons.
-If an application is made by a government body, the BzKJ must always examine the media work.
-If a non-governmental body makes a request, the BzKJ can decide for itself if it needs to take action.
-No organization or individual other than the prescribed government bodies may make an Antrag.
-In practice, applications are normally made by the youth welfare offices.
+Upon application by a youth welfare office or, less commonly, at the request of an accredited non-governmental youth organization, the BzKJ examines whether a written work, film, computer game, or other media product contains content harmful to young persons.
+The BzKJ must examine works submitted to it through applications made by governmental bodies, but the BzKJ exercises its own discretion on which requests from non-governmental organizations are accepted for examination.